MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-recommender.md

 ## Examples

-For examples of how recommendation models are used in Azure Machine Learning, see the [Azure AI Gallery](https://gallery.azure.ai/):
+For examples of how recommendation models are used in Machine Learning, see the [Azure AI Gallery](https://gallery.azure.ai/):

 - [Movie recommender sample](https://go.microsoft.com/fwlink/?LinkId=525276): Demonstrates how to train, evaluate, and score using a recommendation model.

-- [Building recommendation engine for .NET applications using Azure Machine Learning](https://blogs.msdn.microsoft.com/dotnet/2017/06/26/dot-net-recommendation-system-for-net-applications-using-azure-machine-learning/): This blog provides a detailed description of how to build a movie recommendation model.
+- [Building recommendation engine for .NET applications using Machine Learning](https://blogs.msdn.microsoft.com/dotnet/2017/06/26/dot-net-recommendation-system-for-net-applications-using-azure-machine-learning/): This blog provides a detailed description of how to build a movie recommendation model.

 ##  Expected inputs